MoralisWeb3/MoralisDocumentation/moralis-server/getting-started/connect-the-sdk/connect-with-unity.md

 ![](<../../.gitbook/assets/addingserverkeys.gif>)

 #### For WEBGL
-* In Player Settings change the WebGL template to the Moralis WebGL Template
+* In Player Settings change the WebGL template to the Moralis WebGL Template.

 ![](<../../.gitbook/assets/buildingforwebgl.gif>)